Empowering Graph Representation Learning with Test-Time Graph Transformation: Methodology

 \textbf{Construction.} We are interested in obtaining the transformed test graph $G'_\text{Te}=g({\bf A}, {\bf X})=({\bf A}', {\bf X}')$.
-Specifically, we model feature modification as an additive function which injects perturbation to node features, i.e., ${\bf X'}={\bf X}+\Delta{}{\bf X}$; we model the structure modification as ${\bf A}'={\bf A}\oplus\Delta{{\bf A}}$\footnote{$({\bf A}\oplus\Delta{{\bf A}})_{ij}$ can be implemented as $2-({\bf A}_{ij}+\Delta{{\bf A}}_{ij})$ if ${\bf A}_{ij}+\Delta{{\bf A}_{ij}}\geq1$, otherwise ${\bf A}_{ij}+\Delta{{\bf A}}_{ij}$.}, where $\oplus$ stands for an element-wise exclusive OR operation and $\Delta{{\bf A}}\in \{0,1\}^{N\times N}$ is a binary matrix.
-In other words, $\Delta{\bf A}_{ij}=1$ indicates an edge flip.
-Formally, we seek to find $\Delta{{\bf A}}$ and $\Delta{{\bf X}}$ that can minimize the objective function:
+Specifically, we model feature modification as an additive function which injects perturbation to node features, i.e., ${\bf X'}={\bf X}+\Delta_{\bf X}$; we model the structure modification as ${\bf A}'={\bf A}\oplus\Delta_{{\bf A}}$\footnote{$({\bf A}\oplus\Delta_{{\bf A}})_{ij}$ can be implemented as $2-({\bf A}+\Delta_{{\bf A}})_{ij}$ if $({\bf A}+\Delta_{{\bf A}})_{ij}\geq1$, otherwise $({\bf A}+\Delta_{{\bf A}})_{ij}$.}, where $\oplus$ stands for an element-wise exclusive OR operation and $\Delta_{{\bf A}}\in \{0,1\}^{N\times N}$ is a binary matrix.
+In other words, $(\Delta_{{\bf A}})_{ij}=1$ indicates an edge flip.
+Formally, we seek to find $\Delta_{{\bf A}}$ and $\Delta_{{\bf X}}$ that can minimize the objective function:

-where $\Delta{{\bf A}}\in \{0,1\}^{N\times N}$ and $\Delta{\bf X}\in{\mathbb{R}^{N\times d}}$ are treated as free parameters.
-Further, to ensure we do not heavily violate the original graph structure, we constrain the number of changed entries in the adjacency matrix to be smaller than a budget $B$ on the graph structure, i.e., $\|\Delta{{\bf A}}\|_2\leq B$.
+where $\Delta_{{\bf A}}\in \{0,1\}^{N\times N}$ and $\Delta_{\bf X}\in{\mathbb{R}^{N\times d}}$ are treated as free parameters.
+Further, to ensure we do not heavily violate the original graph structure, we constrain the number of changed entries in the adjacency matrix to be smaller than a budget $B$ on the graph structure, i.e., $\sum \Delta_{{\bf A}}\leq B$.
 We do not impose constraints on the node features to ease optimization.
-In this context, $\mathcal{P}$ can be viewed as constraining $\Delta{\bf A}$ to a binary space as well as restricting the number of changes.
+In this context, $\mathcal{P}$ can be viewed as constraining $\Delta_{\bf A}$ to a binary space as well as restricting the number of changes.

-\textbf{Optimization.} Jointly optimizing $\Delta{\bf X}$ and $\Delta{\bf A}$ is often challenging as they depend on each other.
-In practice, we alternatively optimize $\Delta{\bf X}$ and $\Delta{\bf A}$.
-Notably, the optimization for $\Delta{\bf X}$ is easy since the node features are continuous.
-The optimization for $\Delta{\bf A}$ is particularly difficult in that (1) $\Delta{\bf A}$ is binary and constrained; and (2) the search space of $N^2$ entries is too large especially when we are learning on large-scale graphs.
+\textbf{Optimization.} The optimization for $\Delta_{\bf X}$ is easy since the node features are continuous.
+The optimization for $\Delta_{\bf A}$ is particularly difficult in that (1) $\Delta_{\bf A}$ is binary and constrained; and (2) the search space of $N^2$ entries is too large especially when we are learning on large-scale graphs.

-To cope with the first challenge, we relax the binary space to $[0,1]^{N\times N}$ and then we can employ projected gradient descent (PGD)~\citep{xu2019topology-attack,geisler2021robustness} to update $\Delta{\bf A}$:
+To cope with the first challenge, we relax the binary space to $[0,1]^{N\times N}$ and then we can employ projected gradient descent (PGD)~\citep{xu2019topology-attack,geisler2021robustness} to update $\Delta_{\bf A}$:

 where we first perform gradient descent with step size $\eta$ and call a projection $\Pi_{\mathcal{P}}$ to project the variable to the space $\mathcal{P}$.
 Specifically, given an input vector ${\bf p}$, $\Pi_{\mathcal{P}}(\cdot)$ is expressed as: